 Another drawcard are the restaurants and cafes, and bars and pubs.
 Crown Street and side streets are dotted with delicious places to eat and drink.
 Many are featured in The Sydney Morning Herald’s Good Food Guide, including the Dolphin Hotel Dining Room, Baccomatto Osteria and Firedoor.

 Small bars such as 121 BC and Button Bar are popular, as well.
 The Soda Factory creates flavoursome cocktails and offers live performances, from bands to international DJs.
-The classic pubs such as the Keg and Brew Hotel and Dove & Olive pour craft beer.
-The Horse and the Clock mix superb cocktails.
+The classic pubs such as the Keg and Brew Hotel and Dove & Olive pour craft beer. and the Clock mix superb cocktails.